meetio-theme/sublime-meetio-theme/README.md

   "meetio_statusbar_big"     : true  // Set status bar big
 ```

-### Theme Configurations
+### Theme Configuration
-Meetio provides a bunch of variables to improve your experience with theming.
+Meetio provides a bunch of variables to improve your experience with theming.\
+Just click in `Sublime Text → Preferences → Packages Settings → Meetio → Theme Configuration`.\
+You can also open the settings from the command palette by searching `Meetio: Theme Configuration`.

 ```json
   {